Beyond The Mike Pence Misogyny Debate, The 3 'Billy Graham Rules' You Haven't Read

 Money and accountability is one area where the Trump White House has run into heavy criticism; all presidents since Nixon have either released their tax returns or summaries of those returns.
 Trump, however, has not.
 In addition, big questions still loom about the degree to which he has separated himself from his businesses, as well as how much those businesses benefit from his presidency.

 On the sexuality rule, as many pointed out this week, Pence follows a rule designed to help men serve their God by avoiding temptation, while the president he serves has in the past spoken — quite explicitly — about embracing that temptation ("I'm automatically attracted to beautiful — I just start kissing them.
 It's like a magnet.
 Just kiss. ...
 Grab 'em by the pussy.
-You can do anything.).
+You can do anything.").
 Trump later apologized for the remarks.

 As far as Graham's third item, Trump has no "local churches" to speak of.
 Still, there are echoes here of the Republican "11th commandment," which is heavily associated with Ronald Reagan, whom the GOP has all but canonized.
 This week, Trump vowed to "fight" Freedom Caucus members.